staylorx/ansible-role-oracle-jdk/README.md

     java_download_path: /usr/local/src

 Which version of course.
-Look to the defaults in the role for the dictionary of latest versions.
+Look to the defaults for the dictionary of latest versions.

     java_version: 8u91